apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/assumed_roles.md

 By using per-filesystem configuration, it is possible to use different assumed roles for different buckets.

+*IAM Assumed Roles are unlikely to be supported by third-party systems supporting the S3 APIs.*

 ## Using IAM Assumed Roles

 ### Before You Begin